ndemou/Out-PingStats/README.md

 ## Regarding the terminal font

-If your terminal font contains the unicode block characters then you can add the `-HighResFont $true` option to get preatier and more detailed graphs.
+If your terminal font contains unicode block characters (▁▂▃▄▅▆▇█) then you can add the `-HighResFont $true` option to get preatier and more detailed graphs.
 "Courier" and "Consolas" do not include them, "DejaVu sans mono" does.

-If you don't force high or low resolution by using the `-HighResFont $true/$false` option the code will try to detect the font and decide whether to use the unicode block characters.
+If you don't force high or low resolution by using the `-HighResFont $true/$false` option the code will *try* to detect the font and decide whether to use the unicode block characters.
 It will display this warning if it thinks it can not.
 ![image](https://user-images.githubusercontent.com/4411400/208317605-721dafc4-06fb-4dd1-86ae-5c264fe08a0d.png)